Insurance and Billing

 Our Medicare patients will be responsible for their Part B deductible and/or coinsurance on the Medicare approved amount for the services.

-Raleigh Endoscopy Center accepts cash, checks and most major credit cards.
+Raleigh Endoscopy Center accepts checks, money orders and most major credit cards.
 We offer the option to pay bills online.
 Pay online using our secure server here.

 Patients are responsible for the cost of services rendered.
 If your insurance company requires pre-authorization for your procedure, please notify your physician when it is scheduled as this must be done in advance.
 As a courtesy to our patients and to help them meet their financial obligations, the center will bill their health insurance carrier(s) for them, provided a valid I.D. card and/or information regarding insurance coverage is presented on or before the time of registration.